 This Agreement is entered into by the State of Washington, referred to as the "Employer," and the Washington Federation of State Employees, AFSCME, Council 28, AFL-CIO, referred to as the "Union."
 It is the intent of the parties to establish employment relations based on mutual respect, provide fair treatment to all employees, promote efficient and cost-effective service delivery to the customers and citizens of the State of Washington, improve the performance results of state government, recognize the value of employees and the work they perform, specify wages, hours, and other terms and conditions of employment, and provide methods for prompt resolution of differences.
-To that end, both parties are committed to the support and encouragement of diversity, equity and inclusion in a pro-equity anti-racism workplace environment.
 The Preamble is not subject to the grievance procedure in Article 29, Grievance Procedure.